IntelSoftware/SYCL_101/03_Modern/12_STL_concurrent_algorithms.rst

 .. note::

-[[[I attempted to edit here and messed up the code and subsequent font ("Note" disappeared and text is italic).
-Can you please fix?]]]We will be using small sets of data just to show how the policies work, but remember that the benefits of using policies usually comes from dealing with large amounts of data.
+   We will be using small sets of data just to show how the policies work, but remember that the benefits of using policies usually comes from dealing with large amounts of data.

 sequenced_policy
 =================

-For sequential policy[[[sequenced_policy?
-See "parallel_policy" below.]]], we will use the :code:`std::sort` algorithm.
+For sequenced_policy, we will use the :code:`std::sort` algorithm.

 .. code-block:: cpp